 Secondly, just so you know, these recipes contain many essential oils.
 If you’re new to zero waste or ditching toxic chemicals and you’re planning to do a lot of DIYs, then essential oils are about to become your BFF.
 I grew up using essential oils I bought at natural health food stores but I just started using Young Living Oils and they are ten times better.
 You’re probably thinking, ‘Oh god, she’s going to try and sell me all these oils and get me to be a part of a pyramid scheme.’

 Don’t worry, I hate scams and schemes just as much as you do.
-Even though I was super skeptical at first, I decided to do my research on Young Living’s Seed to Seal policy and I educated myself on Canadian regulations concerning cosmetics since essential oils are considered to be cosmetics.
+Even though I was super skeptical at first, I decided to do my research on Young Living’s Seed to Seal policy and I educated myself on Canadian regulations concerning cosmetics (since essential oils are considered to be cosmetics.)
 With all of this education and research behind me I decided to buy some oils from Young Living and they are the best essential oils I have come across.
 I could tell they were amazing and more pure than other brands because when I used them they smelled so much stronger!
-I only had to use three drops in my diffuser instead of the usual ten to fifteen.
+I only had to use three drops in my diffuser instead of the usual ten to fifteen I had become used to with different brands.

 However, do not take my word for it!
 Do your own research, and if you want to get started on your zero waste, or chemical free journey and you want to get crazy good discounts on oils, then you can become a member and start shopping for oils right here.
-If not, then that is 100% okay too.
+Be sure to sign up as a ‘Wholesale Member’ so that you can get a 24% discount on everything you buy.
+Don’t worry, you won’t be required to sell anything if you don’t want to.
+If you’re not ready to purchase anything then that is 100% okay too.
 Now without further ado, here are 12 Zero Waste Toiletry, Hare Care and Skin Care Products you can make at home!

 *** Please be aware that not every one of these recipes may work well for you.
 We all have different skin types, hair types and sensitivities.
 So if one of these recipes doesn’t work well for you, hit the web again and find some other alternative recipes until you find one perfect for your own needs.***